mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ## Step 3. **Environments**:

-In this section, you have an overview of the configuration of your project environments.
+In this step, an overview of the configuration of your project environments is presented.
 The following information are retrieved from the selected Tenant and, so, are already configured and not editable:

    * **Environemnt name** (*required*, field not editable): name given to your environment.